StefanoAnzolut/writing-assistant/README.md

 - AZURE_SPEECH_API_KEY to use AI Speech Services
 - AZURE_SPEECH_REGION to use AI Speech Services

+## License
+This software is released under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Setup
 Make sure to install the dependencies:
 ```bash